Final Fantasy XIII-2: Production

 Development of Final Fantasy XIII-2 began around March and April 2010 and lasted about one and a half years.
 It was carried out by Square Enix's 1st Production Department, a collective name for the teams in charge of the Fabula Nova Crystallis Final Fantasy, Dissidia Final Fantasy and Kingdom Hearts series.
 Many of the key personnel from Final Fantasy XIII remained in their roles: Motomu Toriyama was director, Yoshinori Kitase producer, Tetsuya Nomura character designer and Isamu Kamikokuryo art director.
-The game was officially announced at the Square Enix 1st Production Department Premier in Tokyo on January 18, 2011, and released on December 15 the same year.
+The game was officially announced at the Square Enix 1st Production Department Premier in Tokyo in January 2011, and released on December 15 the same year.

 The troubled development of Final Fantasy XIII that had been caused by the simultaneous creation of the company-wide engine Crystal Tools gave reason to rethink the production process for high-budget games at Square Enix.
 For Final Fantasy XIII-2, the team consulted the European subsidiary Eidos to more closely adapt a Western approach to game development.
 As a consequence, monthly schedules and project milestones were introduced to better monitor the staff members' progress.
 Furthermore, unlike its predecessor, XIII-2 was not entirely developed in-house; Japanese studio tri-Ace was contracted to help out with aspects of the game design, art and programming.
 This was done to keep the number of internal staff members on the game lower.
 The contributions of external developers were planned and clearly divided beforehand to achieve a more structured team organization.
 Concept videos and frequent test playing during production helped constantly engage the staff and keep to the original vision of the game.

 Despite its strong sales, Final Fantasy XIII had been criticized on several fronts.
 Complaints included that the game had been too linear, had not allowed enough interaction with non-player characters, and had not featured enough minigames and puzzles.
 The developers intended to address these criticisms with the sequel by adding the Historia Crux system, numerous sidequests from non-player characters, and the casino minigame area.
 Environments were made more explorable and the artists were given more freedom to include their own ideas in the game's locations, in order to rectify the shortcomings of the more artificial seeming settings in Final Fantasy XIII.
 The developers viewed the changes from XIII to be improvements to the game, rather than simply removing aspects of that game that players disliked.
 For the structure of side quests and some other aspects such as the abundance of chocobos and the more open environment, the team drew inspiration from Rockstar San Diego's Red Dead Redemption.